Continuous Data Import from Object Storage Using Pipe

 -

-COPY Statement: Defines the source location of the data files and the target table, supporting multiple file formats.
+COPY Statement: Defines the source location of data files and the target table, supporting multiple file formats.

 -